 You can see some more stone pines of the Janiculum in The Pines of Rome.

 Snow is a very rare event in Rome; on the Janiculum there is a slightly higher chance that the snow settles.
 You may wish to see more images of snowfalls in Rome.

 The casino of Villa Spada is located near the fountain

-of Acqua Paola; when the French troops made their way inside the city through a breach in the walls, the casino was the site of the last resistance by the Bersaglieri of Luciano Manara who was mortally wounded.
+of Acqua Paola; when French troops made their way inside the city through a breach in the walls, it was the site of the last resistance by the Bersaglieri of Luciano Manara who was mortally wounded there.

 The walk along the walls towards Porta Cavalleggeri offers fine views over the Vatican.

-A small monument celebrates a very obscure event; in 1848 one of the most cherished relics kept in S. Pietro, a fragment of the head of St. Andrew, was stolen; it was found a few months later outside the walls near Porta S. Pancrazio.
-Pope Pius IX built a monument which is almost identical to that built by Pope Pius II near Ponte Milvio.
+A small monument celebrates a very obscure event; in 1848 one of the most cherished relics kept in S. Pietro, a fragment of the head of St. Andrew, was stolen; it was found a few days later outside the walls near Porta S. Pancrazio.
+Pope Pius IX built a monument to celebrate the event which is almost identical to that built by Pope Pius II near Ponte Milvio in 1462.

 In many parts of Rome the historical walls are surrounded by modern blocks of flats; luckily town planners have forbidden building on the former farms located outside this section of the walls; the rule has known some exceptions, but overall it has been complied with.

 (left) Last bastion before Porta Cavalleggeri; in the background Palazzo Apostolico; (right) coat of arms of Pope Pius V